When it comes to picking CCW insurance, the options can be a little overwhelming.

 Copied!
 Visit Merchant

-The lower cost has to be made up somewhere, right?
 With the cheaper offering from US & TX Law Shield, their basic plan offers NO lost wages compensation, and there are additional charges tacked on to the plan if you want to have bail coverage or have your policy effective throughout the entire US.

 It’s essentially a way to tailor your plan to suit your needs.
 Though after adding back in all the coverage offered as part of a standard policy by the other companies, you might end up paying about the same anyway.

-- Bail amount – no coverage at the basic level
+- Bail Amount: No coverage at the basic level

-- Lost wages compensation – no coverage at the basic level
+- Lost Wages Compensation: No coverage at the basic level

-4. Second Call Defense
+5. Second Call Defense – Mid-Tier Plan

 Prices accurate at time of writing